 One carer is welcome to enter the festival free of charge with each disabled person.
 There are also price concessions for certain ages of children and young adults with additional needs – for more details see our Entrance prices page.
 Please Contact us in advance, if you can, or ask at the entrance gate on arrival.

-The festival this year will be held from Thursday 21 June to Saturday 23 June 2018.
-It will be our tenth anniversary as we began this great little event in 2008.
+The festival will be held from Thursday 20 June to Saturday 22 June 2018.

 CAN I VOLUNTEER?